ecodynlab/GALUP/Modules/Module 4.md

 11. **Permanent wetlands** - Lands with a permanent mixture of water and herbaceous or woody vegetation.
 The vegetation can be present either in salt, brackish, or fresh water.
 12. **Croplands** - Lands covered with temporary crops followed by harvest and a bare soil period (e.g., single and multiple cropping systems).
 Note that perennial woody crops will be classified as the appropriate forest or shrub land cover type.
 13. **Urban and built-up lands** - Land covered by buildings and other man-made structures.
-14. **Cropland/natural vegetation mosaicsv - Lands with a mosaic of croplands, forests, shrubland, and grasslands in which no one component comprises more than 60% of the landscape.
+14. **Cropland/natural vegetation mosaics** - Lands with a mosaic of croplands, forests, shrubland, and grasslands in which no one component comprises more than 60% of the landscape.
 15. **Snow and ice** - Lands under snow/ice cover throughout the year.
 16. **Barren** - Lands with exposed soil, sand, rocks, or snow and never have more than 10% vegetated cover during any time of the year.